Adrienne Keene: Activism

 Supporting Native college students has also been part of Keene's work.
 She belongs to College Horizons, an organization that has sponsored a series of workshops that support Native students through the different stages of the college process, from admissions to navigating college life.
 This work formed part of her dissertation.

 Starting in 2019, along with Matika Wilbur (Swinomish/Tulalip), Keene co-hosts a podcast called "All My Relations," which investigates and delves into contemporary Native identity.

-Academic scholarship
+Academic career

 In 2014, Keene became a Presidential Postdoctoral Fellow in Brown University's Department of Anthropology and the Center for the Study of Race and Ethnicity in America.
-She is now Assistant Professor of American Studies and Ethnic Studies at Brown.
+In 2016, she was appointed Assistant Professor of American Studies and Ethnic Studies at Brown.
+She resigned from this position in 2024.
+She cited isolation and its impact on her health as the main reason, writing on her blog that she was "exhausted and lonely."

 Her research focuses on access to higher education for Native students in America, as well as Native representation in media and culture.
 She continues this project with research on the use of media and emerging technology platforms by Native people to combat these images.
+Her academic book, College Pride, Native Pride, about the College Horizons program is forthcoming.

-She is affiliated with the American Studies Association, the Native American Indigenous Studies Association, the American Educational Research Association, the Eastern Sociological Society, and the National Indian Education Association.
+She was affiliated with the American Studies Association, the Native American Indigenous Studies Association, the American Educational Research Association, the Eastern Sociological Society, and the National Indian Education Association.